craigmckeachie/react-course/concepts/14-HTTP.md

 The ability to make HTTP calls is not built-in to React.

 React applications use one of the following to make `HTTP` calls:

 - `Axios` library
 - `fetch` API (built-in to modern browsers)

+## Setup Backend

+Before making HTTP calls we need to [setup a backend following these directions](A7-BackendAPISetup.md).

 ## Axios